turris-cz/user-docs/docs/basics/common-errors.md

 the router it is paired with.
 Pairing is lost on factory reset of controlling router.
 To make sure your MOX is not paired with already, use [Factory reset](../hw/mox/rescue-modes.md#rollback-to-factory-reset).

+## Problems with reForis in Safari browser

+If you use the Safari web browser (on Apple devices with iOS) you may encounter problems with an eternal loop in reForis (it loads again and again).
+There is a workaround which can resolve it.
+Go to _Settings → Safari → Advanced → Experimental Features_ and enable _NSURLSession WebSocket_.
+Then refresh the reForis page.